gtk-rs/gtk4-rs/book/src/gobject_subclassing.md

 GObjects rely heavily on inheritance.
 Therefore, it makes sense that if we want to create a custom GObject, this is done via subclassing.
-Let's see how this works by replacing the button in our “Hello World!” app with a custom one.
+Let's see how this works by replacing the button in our "Hello World!" app with a custom one.

 First we need to create an implementation struct that holds the state and overrides the virtual methods.
 It is advised to keep it in a private module, since its state and methods are only meant to be used by the GObject itself.